jpavner13/TensentricInterview/README.md

             Closing gaps:
             Puck 1 -----> Puck 2 -----> Puck 3 -----> Puck 5 -----> Puck 4 -----> Puck 7 -----> Puck 0 -----> Puck 6 -----> NULL ----->

 And finally, it will display the ordered list of all the pucks and their information in the order of the parking spaces that they occupy.
+"Has Worked?:" will be '1' if the puck has been "worked" on.

             Final Arrangement:
             ======================================= Puck 1 =======================================